dshil/blog/content/blog/linux_fight_for_better_health.md

 Of course, not all of us have the intel GPU on board.
 PWM usually appears on middle or low brightness level.
 As a result you can set the brightness level to the maximum and use [redshift](http://jonls.dk/redshift/) or [iris](https://iristech.co/how-iris-reduces-pwm-flicker-medium/) to adjust the brightness.
-In the reallity these tools do not change the hardware brightness, they adjust the gamma settings instead.
+In the reality these tools do not change the hardware brightness, they adjust the gamma settings instead.
 For some people it might work.
 Personally, I do not like this approach because I have even more headaches because of mixing maximum brightness + gamma changing.